ShaneCurcuru/agency-jekyll-theme/README.md

 ### TRADEMARKS

 Apache®, the feather logo, and the names of all Apache projects referenced are either [registered trademarks or trademarks](https://www.apache.org/foundation/marks/) of the [Apache Software Foundation](http://www.apache.org/) in the United States and/or other countries.

+Punderthings℠ is a trademark of Shane Curcuru and Punderthings, LLC in the United States, and/or other countries.